Josip Maganjić

-Josip Maganjić (born 6 January 1999) is a Croatian professional footballer who plays as a forward for second tier-club NK Solin.
+Josip Maganjić (born 6 January 1999) is a Croatian professional footballer who plays as a forward for 2.
+NL club NK Hrvace.

-Club career
+Career

 Born in nearby Sinj, Maganjić started his youth career at the local NK Junak Sinj, moving for two seasons to nearby NK Glavice, aged 10, at the age of 12, he returned to Junak, but got called up by Hajduk Split only a season later.
 He found his place in the team quickly, becoming an U-15 youth international during his first season at the club.
 In 2016, as an U-17 youth international and considered to be one of the top players in the country in his age bracket, he was called up to the senior team that was missing 14 players for the last game of the season, along with Ardian Ismajli and Hrvoje Relota.
 He made his first team debut thereby at 14 May 2016 in a 3–2 away win against NK Zagreb, replaced in the 65th minute due to injury by Ivan Prskalo.